janelchumley/Zapier_Take_Home_Assignment/README.md

 ## Zapier Monthly Active Users Analysis

 ### Prerequisites
-1. The following should be installed on your machine.
+1. The following should be installed on your machine:
     * Python 3.7
     * Anaconda or Miniconda for Python 3.7
         * [Download Anaconda here](https://www.anaconda.com/distribution/)